All In Accessibility Standards

 DC 4.
 Ticket Booking

-These standards cover the ticket booking experience, from finding out what’s available through to purchasing and access reservations.
+These Standards cover the ticket booking experience, from finding out what’s available through to purchasing and access reservations.
 They outline the ways visitors can choose a seat or viewing area, book access features such as an essential companion/PA Ticket and provide eligibility evidence.

 DC 4.01 Seat Selection and Seating Plans